imWildCat/ReactNative-Binary/README.md

 # ReactNative-Binary

-Pre-built React Native xcframeworks to save the time of humans.
+Pre-built React Native xcframeworks to save the time of humans, supporting iOS and Mac Catalyst.

 Inspired by <https://github.com/traveloka/ios-rn-prebuilt>.